 Buy some clay, spread old newspapers on your table, find some stuff from your kitchen drawer, and you’re good to go.

-If you conclude that you enjoy making ceramics, you can buy tools step by step and set up a study.
+If you conclude that you enjoy making ceramics, you can buy tools step by step and set up a working space.

 Every child is an artist.
 The problem is how to remain an artist once we grow up. ~Pablo Picasso